FairwindsOps/charts/stable/fairwinds-insights/README.md

 [Fairwinds Insights](https://insights.fairwinds.com) Software to automate, monitor, and enforce Kubernetes best practices.

+The self-hosted version of Fairwinds Insights is currently in alpha.
+The documentation is incomplete, and it is subject to breaking changes.

 ## Installation
 We recommend installing Fairwinds Insights in its own namespace and with a simple release name: